 Kigali, Rwanda

-Named “The Land of the Thousand Hills,” Rwanda's capital lives up to its promises.
-Kigali offers high-altitude chill, colorful markets and galleries, shopping at the Caplaki Craft Village, and, last but not least, coffee shops with local brands of Rwandan coffee that are famous far beyond the country's borders.
+Named "The Land of the Thousand Hills," Rwanda's capital lives up to its promises.
+Kigali offers high-altitude chill, colorful markets and galleries, shopping at the Caplaki Craft Village, and, last but not least, coffee shops featuring local Rwandan coffee brands famous far beyond the country's borders.

 Mount Kenya Region, Kenya